osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

             map_subject = True

-1.  **(Optional)** if you want to only accept tokens with the appropriate `aud` field, the following to `/etc/xrootd/scitokens.conf`:
+1.  **(Optional)** if you want to only accept tokens with the appropriate `aud` field, add the following to `/etc/xrootd/scitokens.conf`:

         [Global]
         audience = <COMMMA SEPARATED LIST OF AUDIENCES>

-An example configuration that supports the OSG Connect and CMS:
+An example configuration that supports tokens issued by the OSG Connect and CMS:

 ```
 [Global]